EXPLAINER: Why does The Associated Press call US elections? | Federal News Network

 Basically, no one wanted to wait for weeks to find out who won elections.

 The Founding Fathers set up the Electoral College — a series of state elections to pick the president — to empower states in terms of their own elections processes.
-But they didn’t stand up a centralized entity to count every citizen’s vote.
+But they didn’t stand up a centralized entity to count every citizen’s vote, unlike in other democracies.

 Instead, each state determines its own voting rules, laws and procedures, including when polls close, which means counting doesn’t happen all at once.